pax95/camel-splunk-example/README.md

 ## Run Demo
 * Remember to compile and install the camel-splunk component into your local maven repo.
 The component can be found at https://github.com/pax95/camel-splunk
-* Run "org.apache.camel.splunk.demo.MainApp" or run using maven -> mvn camel:run
+* Run "org.apache.camel.splunk.demo.MainApp" or run using maven -> mvn clean compile exec:java